 The PPCS agent, dynamic C# code generation and the state of MCP

-Last week was really fun, I had the privilege of presenting at the Power Platform Community Sweden (PPCS) event in Stockholm on the 12th of November, and I took the chance to discuss some topics that have interested me over the last couple of months - the Microsoft 365 Agent SDK, the Teams AI SDK and the Microsoft Agent SDK - as well as a few words about AI architecture.
+Last week was really fun, I had the privilege of presenting at the Power Platform Community Sweden (PPCS) event in Stockholm on the 12th of November, and I took the chance to discuss some topics that have interested me over the last couple of months - the Microsoft 365 Agent SDK, the Teams AI SDK and the Microsoft Agent Framework, as well as a few words about AI architecture.

 - CreateEvent